Measure Twice, Cut Once: A Semantic-Oriented Approach to Video Temporal Localization with Video LLMs

 \subsection{Main Results}

-\textbf{E.T.Bench: Comprehensive comparisons.} As shown in \cref{tab:main_results}, although previous temporal localization video LLMs demonstrate promising zero-shot results compared to general video LLMs after temporal localization fine-tuning, they still underperform on most tasks compared to MeCo.
-Specifically, MeCo (3.8B) achieves substantial gains in all domains—for example, 59.1\% vs. 44.3\% on \texttt{TVG}$_{F1}$ (grounding), 43.4\% vs. 39.7\% on \texttt{DVC}$_{F1}$ (dense captioning), and 9.6\% vs. 3.7\% on \texttt{GVQ}$_{Rec}$ (complex reasoning).
-Notably, many competing models use larger base LLMs (\eg, 7B or 13B) and train for considerably more steps (\eg, VTG-LLM \cite{guo2024vtg} on 217K samples for 10 epochs, TRACE \cite{guo2024trace} on 900K samples for 2 epochs with full-parameter fine-tuning).
-This outcome demonstrates that MeCo better leverages video LLMs' semantic understanding for temporal localization than boundary-centric methods.
-Furthermore, when MeCo uses a more powerful base LLM (QWen2-7B), its performance consistently improves on most tasks, reinforcing its scalability and effectiveness.
+\textbf{E.T.
+Bench: Comprehensive comparisons.} As shown in \cref{tab:main_results}, although previous temporal localization video LLMs demonstrate promising zero-shot results compared to general video LLMs, they underperform on most tasks compared to MeCo.
+Specifically, MeCo (3.8B) achieves substantial gains across all domains.
+Notably, many models use larger base LLMs and train for considerably more steps.
+The results demonstrate that MeCo leverages video LLMs' semantic understanding more effectively for temporal localization than boundary-centric methods.
+Furthermore, when MeCo uses a more powerful base LLM (7B), its performance consistently improves on most tasks, reinforcing its scalability and effectiveness.

-\textbf{E.T.Bench: Comparisons with E.T.Instruct fine-tuning.} When fine-tuned on E.T.Instruct, VTG-LLM \cite{guo2024vtg} retains performance levels comparable to its original setting.
-Although TimeChat \cite{ren2024timechat} shows notable gains on most tasks, it still underperforms MeCo by a substantial margin.
-Meanwhile, TRACE \cite{guo2024trace} suffers the greatest performance drop, likely because its specialized timestamp encoder/decoder and newly introduced timestamp tokens demand extensive tuning for effective adaptation with the LLM.
-In contrast, MeCo relies only on two structural tokens, \texttt{<ent>} and \texttt{<tst>}, and emphasizes semantic understanding, an area where LLMs naturally excel, making it more amenable to efficient fine-tuning.
-Although E.T.Chat's boundary matching mechanism does not require the LLM to generate timestamps, it overemphasizes uninformative boundaries and therefore fails to sufficiently capture the semantic information of events, resulting in inferior performance compared to MeCo.
+\textbf{E.T.
+Bench: Comparisons with E.T.Instruct fine-tuning.} When fine-tuned on E.T.Instruct, VTG-LLM \citep{guo2025vtg} and TimeChat \citep{ren2024timechat} retain performance levels comparable to their original settings.
+TRACE \citep{guo2025trace} experiences the greatest performance drop, likely because its specialized timestamp encoder/decoder and newly introduced timestamp tokens require extensive tuning for effective adaptation to the LLM.
+In contrast, MeCo emphasizes leveraging the inherent semantic understanding of video LLMs, making it more amenable to efficient fine-tuning.

-\textbf{Moment retrieval.} As shown in \cref{tab:charades_qvhighlights}, MeCo outperforms most existing methods on the Charades-STA benchmark, with only R@1$_{0.7}$ on par with E.T.Chat~\cite{liu2024bench} and TRACE~\cite{guo2024trace}.
-However, Charades-STA contains relatively short videos (an average duration of 30 seconds~\cite{gao2017tall}) and each video features only a single ground-truth segment, making it less challenging.